Ameftn14/pptmaker/README.md

 ## JSON Format Example

-you can use AI to generate the `content.json` file by providing the readme to it.
+you can use AI to generate the `content.json` file by providing your text content and this README to it.

 The JSON file should have the following structure: